link-ngen/GameOfLife/README.md

 # GameOfLife FPGA
-An implementation of the Game of Life on an FPGA Zedboard, using Vivado 2017.2.
+An implementation of the Game of Life on a Xilinx FPGA (Zedboard), using Vivado 2017.2.

 # Author
 Main author: Link